 - Document doesn’t use legible font sizes

-They also provide two additional checks which aren’t part of the Lighthouse audits, but are to be checked manually: whether the page is mobile friendly, and if there is valid structured data.
-These are to be checked through the Mobile Friendly Test and the Structured Data Testing Tool – two long-standing staples of the auditing process.
+They also provide two additional checks which aren’t part of the Lighthouse audits: whether the page is mobile friendly, and if there is valid structured data.
+These are to be checked manually through the Mobile Friendly Test and the Structured Data Testing Tool – two long-standing staples of the technical audit process.

-The vast majority of these are pretty basic, including the use of a proper title, meta description, and canonical tag, as well as the page actually being available for indexing.
+The vast majority of these are pretty basic, including the use of a proper title, meta description, and canonical tag, as well as the page actually being indexable.

 Upon completion, you’ll get the same performance grade as the other audits, complete with the audits that were passed + failed.